 Fitted with a retractable tricycle landing gear, the helicopter can perform take-off and landing operations on naval vessels, offshore locations, and land-based sites.
 The landing gear has an axially lockable castering wheel unit in the nose and two main wheels under the fuselage.

 The basic operating and maximum take-off weights of AS565 MBe are 2,406kg and 4,500kg, respectively.
 The helicopter has a cargo hook capacity of 907kg, fuel capacity of 1,135l and sling load-carrying capacity of 1,600kg.

-The helicopter features a glass cockpit with pilot,co-pilot seats, and four-point shoulder harnesses.
-Two jettisonable pilot and co-pilot doors with tinted windows are provided.
+The helicopter features a glass cockpit with pilot and co-pilot seats as well as four-point shoulder harnesses.
+Two jettisonable pilot and co-pilot doors with tinted windows are also provided.

 The fuselage comprises a cabin and storage compartment.
 Accommodating up to ten commando seats, the cabin is equipped with two jettisonable doors at the front and two sliding doors towards the rear.

 The cockpit is equipped with a four-axis autopilot with two Rockwell Collins primary flight multi-functional displays, two MFD 255 navigational displays, one large mission display, and one dual vehicle and engine management display to provide flight information to the crew.